 Yearly totals indicate a troubling trend of inland trash making its way to the ocean

-In 2015, 7,360 volunteers removed 9,825 pounds of debris from coastal areas, capturing it before it could pollute the ocean.
+This year, more than 7,000 volunteers removed nearly 10,500 pounds of debris from coastal areas, capturing it before it could pollute the ocean.

-For the second year in a row, Fiesta Island had the most trash collected per volunteer in 2015 with 4.68 pounds of trash per volunteer.
-Fiesta Island also had the most trash removed by overall weight again, with a total of 788 pounds of trash collected at that location in 2015.
+Fiesta Island had the most trash collected per volunteer in 2014 with 3.43 pounds of trash per volunteer.
+Fiesta Island also had the most trash removed overall with 1,127 pounds total and the highest average pounds removed per cleanup.

 To solve these pollution problems and volunteer at future beach cleanups, interested community members can help at one of the 40 cleanups already planned for 2015.
 Find more information about upcoming cleanup days by visiting San Diego Coastkeeper’s event calendar

 .
 Remember, Surfrider and Coastkeeper ask volunteers to bring their own reusable bags, gloves and water bottles.

 SAN DIEGO COASTKEEPER: Founded in 1995, San Diego Coastkeeper® protects and